← Back to .knowledge

 // Blog / maintenance

-How to keep agent repo context fresh after commits and merges
+How to keep coding-agent repository context current after commits and merges

 Agent context goes stale the same way docs go stale: code changes first, and the summaries only catch up if maintenance is explicit.